tgstation/tgstation-server/README.md

 ###### Note about Digital Signatures

-Note that the Windows Service and installer executables requires administrative privileges.
+Note that the Windows Service and installer executables require administrative privileges.
 These are digitally signed against the Root CA managed by [Jordan Dominion](https://github.com/Cyberboss).
 Consider installing the certificate into your `Trusted Root Authorities` store for cleaner UAC prompts.
 The certificate can be downloaded [here](https://file.house/zpFb.cer), please validate the thumbprint is `70176acf7ffa2898fa5b5cd6e38b43b38ea5d07f` before installing.
+The OCSP server for this is `http://ocsp.dextraspace.net`.

 ##### winget (Windows 10 or later)